Fotia13/KH1PC-French-Voices/README.md

  > If you pause the game the music will be put at 10 until next loading.

  > If there is a loading while a sound effect, the sound will be put at 10 until the next loading.
-The patch Fotia13/KH1PC-Sound-Effects-Turned-Down reduce that bug.
+So put everything at 10 from the beginning to avoid this situation.

 If you want the same patch but for **Kingdom Hearts 2** it's on Tieulink's [NexusMods](https://www.nexusmods.com/kingdomhearts2finalmix/mods/34) page.